Rpg

 Long-running campaigns often benefit from PCGen's ability to handle character progression over time.
 You can save snapshots of your character at different levels, maintain multiple equipment loadouts, and track resources between sessions.
 The software even supports companion creatures, cohorts, and followers as linked character files.

 The community-driven nature means that even for discontinued game editions or obscure supplements, you can often find user-created data files that implement the rules you need.
-Power users leverage the advanced scripting capabilities to automate complex character optimization calculations or batch-create NPCs for campaigns.
+Power users use the advanced scripting capabilities to automate complex character optimisation calculations or batch-create NPCs for campaigns.

 Pros: